michelin/Continuous-Architecture-Toolkit/landing/content/pages/home.md

   title: Continuous Architecture
   baseline: |-
-   *Architect the agile operating system your enterprise needs to develop and operate outstanding digital products* Continuous Architecture offers [guiding ideas](https://continuous-architecture.org/docs/manifest/manifesto.html), practices, rituals and methods that  unlike most existing frameworks:
+   *Architect the agile operating system your enterprise needs to develop and operate outstanding digital products*

+   Continuous Architecture offers guiding ideas, practices, rituals and methods.
+Unlike most existing frameworks it:
    - Starts from your problems instead of promoting generic organizational and architecture models
    - Operationalizes the shift from project to product
    - Leverages the power of modern software engineering practices